ByteBuddies-HQ/api-bakery/README.md

 # This is the API bakery...
 > a cookiecutter template

-This template helps generate FastAPI project structures quickly and consistently across teams.
+This template helps generate FastAPI project structures quickly and consistently across this team.
 It sets up a baseline structure, along with testing, linting, and version control configurations.
-Below is a detailed guide to get started with this template.
+Below is a guide to get started with this template.

 For more info: [read the docs](https://cookiecutter.readthedocs.io/en/stable/)